Brexit – What consequences for European Works Councils ?

 “As long as we remain in the EU we will retain the rights and obligations of EU membership.”
 (Theresa May, prime minister, 27 July 2016)

 Theresa May called a snap election to strengthen her parliamentary majority and have more power and freedom to negotiate Britain's exit from the European Union, but she lost her parliamentary majority.
 The increase in Labour’s vote share was the largest for any party between two general elections since 1945.
 Theresa May is now vulnerable to unforeseen events.

-The government lost a crucial vote in the House of Commons on 13 December 2017 due to critics within the conservative party who sided with the opposition to back an amendment for a right of veto over the final Brexit deal (siehe press report).
+The government lost a crucial vote in the House of Commons on 13 December 2017 due to critics within the conservative party who sided with the opposition to back an amendment for a right of veto over the final Brexit deal (see press report).
 Now the government must go through a legislative procedure on the withdrawal agreement.
 There is however no majority in Parliament for a particular form of Brexit.
-Without an approval from Parliament the Brexit would either be postponed or completely called off or otherwise - economically speaking - threaten a “fall off the cliff edge”.
+The Labour Party will not support a Brexit deal unless it meets the party's “six tests”.
+Any deal must include a strong relationship with the EU and the same benefits the UK currently has from the single market (see BBC report).
+Without approval from Parliament the Brexit would either be postponed, completely called off or otherwise - economically speaking - threaten a “fall off the cliff edge”.